A Unified Formula of the Optimal Portfolio for Piecewise Hyperbolic Absolute Risk Aversion Utilities: Abstract

 \section{Abstract}

-We propose a general family of piecewise hyperbolic absolute risk aversion (PHARA) utilities, including many non-standard utilities as examples.
-A typical application is the composition of an HARA preference and a piecewise linear payoff in hedge fund management.
+We propose a general family of piecewise hyperbolic absolute risk aversion (PHARA) utilities, including many classic and non-standard utilities as examples.
+A typical application is the composition of a HARA preference and a piecewise linear payoff in asset allocation.
 We derive a unified closed-form formula of the optimal portfolio, which is a four-term division.
-The formula has clear economic meaning, reflecting the behavior of risk aversion, risk seeking, loss aversion and first-order risk aversion.
-One main finding is that risk-taking behaviors are greatly increased by non-concavity and reduced by non-differentiability.
+The formula has clear economic meanings, reflecting the behavior of risk aversion, risk seeking, loss aversion and first-order risk aversion.
+We conduct a general asymptotic analysis to the optimal portfolio, which directly serves as an analytical tool for financial analysis.
+We compare this PHARA portfolio with those of other utility families both analytically and numerically.
+One main finding is that risk-taking behaviors are greatly increased by non-concavity and reduced by non-differentiability of the PHARA utility.
+Finally, we use financial data to test the performance of the PHARA portfolio in the market.

 10pt